 Competitors at Society contests receive evaluations and feedback from the judging panel following the contest.
 Each judge may award up to 100 points per song.
 A brief description of each category appears below, as well as a list of the judges from the Far Western District who are certified in that category.

 Administration - Committee

-The Contest Administrator is responsible for the orderly management and operation of barbershop competitions under the contest rules of the Society.
+The Administrative Judge is responsible for the orderly management and operation of barbershop competitions under the contest rules of the Society.
 Accordingly, he must have a full and complete knowledge of the rules.
 He must communicate effectively both in writing and verbally.
 He is responsible for ensuring the best possible environments for competitors to perform, for judges to adjudicate the performances, and for audiences to enjoy the performances.
 He is responsible for providing scoring summaries for the contest, and provides the Society Contest and Judging Committee all necessary paperwork and copies of electronic data produced as a result of the contest.

-Judges in the Music Category adjudicate the musical elements in the performance: melody, harmony, range and tessitura, tempo and rhythm and meter, construction and form, and embellishments.
-They judge the extent to which the musical performance displays the hallmarks of the barbershop style, and the degree to which the musical performance demonstrates an artistic sensitivity to the music’s primary theme.
+The Musicality judge is responsible for adjudicating the musical elements in the performance, judging the extent to which the musical performance displays the hallmarks of the barbershop style and the degree to which the musical performance demonstrates an artistic sensitivity to the music’s primary theme(s).